laurilehmijoki/s3_website/README.md

 ## Project goals

-* Provide a command-line interface tool for deploying and managing S3 websites
+* Provide a command-line interface tool for deploying and managing S3 websites.
-* Let the user have all the S3 website configurations in a file
+* Let the user have all the S3 website configurations in a file.
-* Minimise or remove the need to use the AWS Console
+* Minimise or remove the need to use the AWS Console.
-* Allow the user to deliver the website via CloudFront
+* Allow the user to deliver the website via CloudFront.
 * Automatically detect the most common static website tools, such as [Jekyll](http://jekyllrb.com/), [Nanoc](http://nanoc.ws/), and [Middleman](https://middlemanapp.com/).
-* Be simple to use: require only the S3 credentials and the name of the S3 bucket
+* Be simple to use: require only the S3 credentials and the name of the S3 bucket.
-* Let the power users benefit from advanced S3 website features such as redirects, Cache-Control headers and gzip support
+* Let the power users benefit from advanced S3 website features such as redirects, Cache-Control headers and gzip support.
 * Be as fast as possible.
 Do in parallel all that can be done in parallel.

 `s3_website` attempts to be a command-line interface tool that is easy to